Recreational Vehicle Accidents

 But a negligent operator or a defective recreational vehicle can lead to catastrophic injuries.
 Based on the most recent figures published by the U.S. Consumer Product Safety Commission (CPSC), more than 97,000 people are injured in ATV accidents every year.
 And approximately 28 percent of these injuries “involved kids under 16.”

 In severe cases, recreational vehicle accidents are fatal.
-The CPSC found that over a 12-year period (from 2001 to 2012), there was an average of 564 adults and 123 children killed each year in ATV accidents.
+The CPSC found that over a 12-year period (from 2001 to 2012), there were an average of 564 adults and 123 children killed each year in ATV accidents.
 The “crunch time” for such fatalities is during the summer months (May-September) when children are out of school and outdoor recreation is at its peak.

-If you or a family member have been injured in a recreational vehicle accident, you may have the right to recover damages from the negligent parties.
+If you or a family member has been injured in a recreational vehicle accident, you may have the right to recover damages from the negligent parties.
 An experienced Appleton lawyer can review your case and advise you on the best course of action.
 Depending on the circumstances, there may be a number of parties that share responsibility.

 ATV and recreational vehicle accidents are most often caused by negligent or inexperienced drivers who lack proper training.
 While you do not need a motor vehicle driver’s license to use a recreational vehicle, you must complete a state-approved safety course (which can be taken online) before operating an ATV or UTV on Wisconsin’s public trails.
 Children as young as 12 can obtain these safety certificates, but any operator under the age of 16 must be accompanied by an adult.
 A safety certificate is not required to operate a recreational vehicle on private land owned by a member of the operator’s immediate family.